lambduli/detour/IMPLEMENTATION.md

 We assume here that `A` and `B` are specific propositions and not meta-variables.

-To check that the derivation is a valid proof for the statement I traverse the derivation sequentially, from top to the bottom.
+To check that the derivation is a valid proof for the statement I traverse the derivation sequentially, from top to bottom.
 The top-most sub-proof must have corresponding assumptions, of course, and its consequence must correspond to the original statement's consequence.

 The body of the proof must be a sequence of "declarations" called *assumptions*.
 Each assumption states that a certain object with a specified name (or an anonymous object in case of `_`) is a proof of a certain proposition.
 The justification of that is given after the `by` keyword.